GamesCreed

 Returnal’s story isn’t the main focus here, however.
 That doesn’t make it awful.
 Players are attempting to work out what’s making the planet circle, what has happened to the sentient race, and gradually sorting out pieces of Selene’s past.

-Sound logs are spread throughout the world – generally on a past Selene’s corpse– that detail a portion of what’s happened on Atropos.
-Returnal sees players unravel a portion of the lost species’ language to get help in reading Obelisks /that give knowledge into the events that happened there.
+Sound logs are spread throughout the world, generally on a past Selene’s corpse, that detail a portion of what’s happened on Atropos.
+Returnal sees players unravel a portion of the lost species’ language to get help in reading Obelisks /which give knowledge into the events that happened there.
 The whole planet has energy like Alien or Prometheus, which functions admirably for it.

 There are some intriguing components for Returnal players to partake in.
 A leaderboard system for single-run challenges that will show how players stack up around the world or against their companions in single-run scores from all attack challenges – something Housemarque has remembered for their earlier titles, but it’s been iterated on and changed for Returnal.